Meet our instructors

-Clive Shearer left Britain over 20 years ago seeking new horizons and expanded his skills as a facilitator, educator, coach, and consultant.
-He came on board with POD in 2004 and says that his greatest satisfaction occurs when the people he guides gain practical workplace and lifetime lessons.
+Clive Shearer left Britain over 20 years ago seeking new horizons for his skills as a facilitator, educator, coach, and consultant.
+He came on board with Professional & Organizational Development in 2004, and says his greatest satisfaction occurs when people gain lifetime lessons in his classes.

 View a detailed consultant profile on Clive Shearer.

 Cass Tang, PMP, is a sought-after instructor and facilitator for project management, estimating, budgeting, risk management, meeting management, communications, facilitation, and scheduling.
 She graduated with a mechanical engineering degree from the University of Washington and worked for the shipbuilding, aerospace, and pulp and paper industries before transitioning to technology project management.
 In 2007, she started her own consulting company, All Project Solutions, Inc., serving clients globally.
 She has helped to stabilize and grow organizations and boards with key processes and intuitive heuristics.

 Cass has taught for UW Seattle and Tacoma campuses, community colleges, and federal agencies.
 Using project management lean six sigma concepts, she combines lecture, group exercises, case studies, and assessments and her classes are highly interactive.
 Customized training allows for application of concepts in real-time with actual, live projects.

 With over 25 years of training and facilitation experience, Greg Taylor has directed dialogue with groups in the business, educational, government, healthcare, nonprofit, and criminal justice sectors.
 He navigates easily and comfortably within controversial frameworks with people who have strong beliefs and who—quite often—operate from positions of power and influence.